software-students-spring2025/5-final-nopylint/README.md

 ## ☁️ Smart Weather Dashboard
 ### Description
+- This project is a web-based dashboard that collects, displays, and interprets real-time temperature and humidity data from a Raspberry Pi or simulated input.
+It demonstrates a lightweight, functional system for capturing and displaying environmental data in real time.
+It integrates hardware sensing via a Raspberry Pi, regional weather data through a public API, and AI-generated feedback.

-This web-based dashboard displays live temperature and humidity readings from two sources:
+- This web-based dashboard displays live temperature and humidity readings from two sources:

-Environment: Real-time data captured by a Raspberry Pi + SHTC3 Temperature & Humidity sensor.
+   - Environment: Real-time data captured by a Raspberry Pi + SHTC3 Temperature & Humidity sensor.

-Regional (NYC): Current weather data fetched from the [Open-Meteo API](https://open-meteo.com/).
+   - Regional (NYC): Current weather data fetched from the [Open-Meteo API](https://open-meteo.com/).

-This project streams real-time temperature and humidity data from a Raspberry Pi to a Flask-based dashboard running on your Mac or any host computer.
-It features a Flask backend, a modern HTML/CSS frontend, and uses Chart.js to visualize historical trends in weather data.
+- This project features a Flask backend, a HTML/CSS frontend, and uses Chart.js to visualize historical trends in weather data.

 ### Key features

 Live updates every 5 seconds for sensor data.

-**"Save This"**: Records the current data snapshot into a MongoDB database.
+- **Save This**: Records the current data snapshot into a MongoDB database.

-**"View History"**: Opens a visual history page showing trends in temperature and humidity over time, using interactive charts.
+- **View History**: Opens a visual history page showing trends in temperature and humidity over time, using interactive charts.

-**"Generate Suggestion"**: Leverages OpenAI to provide personalized clothing and weather tips based on both the environmental and regional conditions.
+- **Generate Suggestion**: Leverages OpenAI to provide personalized clothing and weather tips based on both the environmental and regional conditions.

 ### Team Members
 [Nina Li](https://github.com/nina-jsl), [Jason Lin](https://github.com/JasonLIN0226), [Allen Ni](https://github.com/AllenNi66), [Sirui Wang](https://github.com/siruiii)